 What is a Mental Health Tribunal?

-A Mental Health Tribunal is a legal organisation that carries out impartial evaluations and hearings concerning the confinement and care of individuals under mental health laws.
+A Mental Health Tribunal is an independent legal panel made up of a Judge, an Independent Psychiatrist and a Specialist Member in Mental Health.
+They carry out impartial evaluations during the hearing concerning the detention and care of individuals under the Mental Health Act.
 These tribunals are vital in protecting the rights of people with mental health conditions.

 There are time limits on how long a person has to appeal dependent upon which section they are detained under.